RichoDemus/autoplaylist/README.md

 * ability to put feeds in different categories
 * option/checkbox to hide empty feeds
 * mechanism to detect dead feeds

+## Bugs
+* Currently downloads all items in a feed if it's outdated, could perhaps only download new items